brevzin/cpp_proposals/2287_designated_base/designated-base.md

 Which means that my only options for initializing a `B` are to fall-back to regular aggregate initialization and write either `B{@{1}@, 2}` or `B{1, 2}`.
 Neither are especially satisfactory.

-The goal of this paper is to extend designated initialization to include base classes.
+The goal of this paper is to extend designated initialization to include base classes and base class members.

 # Proposal